kohlerj/klipper_tmc_autotune/README.md

 ## Removing this Klipper extension

-Commenting out all `[autotune_tmc xxxx]` sections from your config and restarting Klipper will completely deactivate the plugin.
-So you can enable/disable it as you like.
+Autotune TMC is only enabled is you call AUTOTUNE_TMC somewhere in your gcode files.

+Based on the recommendations above, simple comment out `AUTOTUNE_TMC STEPPER=all` from your startup code to disable the plugin.

 If you want to uninstall it completely, remove the moonraker update manager section from your `moonraker.conf` file, delete the `~/klipper_tmc_autotune` folder on your Pi and restart Klipper and Moonraker.